Rana-Mudassir/countries-details-react-capstone/README.md

 # 📖 Countries of Worlds  <a name="about-project"></a>

-**Countries of Worlds** is a Mobile Webapp Project which is fetching  data through Rest Countries API and displaying them on the app pages.
-User can click on the available city metrics and can see the details on the details page.
+**Countries of Worlds** is a Responsive Webapp Project that fetches  data through Rest Countries API and displays them on the app pages.
+Users can click on the available city metrics and see the details on the details page.

 **Countries of Worlds** is a website to implement as follows: